 The 3D Printing technology has evolved immensely since its early days.
 The technology has not only developed in terms of the machine but also in terms of the materials used to manufacture products.
 This development has augmented the technology greatly.
-Today, material manufactures are now developing new types of materials regularly which can be used to cater different industrial requirements.
-The most recent example can be of NASA which funded a $125,000 research to print Pizza in space.
-Food Printing was developed and that in itself is a reminiscent of the advances in material technology.
-We will take a look at the various materials used in 3D Printing:
+Today, the materials used in 3D printing are rapidly growing and the material manufactures are developing new types of materials that cater to different industrial requirements.

-These are mostly some basic composites in filament form like wood/polymer or metal/polymer composite.
+Composites can be segregated as basic or general purpose composites and industrial composites.
+The general purpose composites available in filament form are wood/polymer or metal/polymer composite.
 Some amount of wood or metal is mixed with the polymer and made into a filament form.
 These are mostly used as per the product requirement.

-There are complex composite materials like carbon fibre and fibreglass which improve the durability and strength of the products.
+Industrial composite materials used in 3D printing refer to complex and special purpose materials like carbon fibre and fibreglass which improve the durability and strength of the products.
 Though these materials are not in regular use but are used as per the specific application.

 Ceramic is relatively new in the 3D Printing materials list.
 The use of ceramics has attracted mixed reviews with varying degree of success.
 The major drawback being that even after 3D printing the product has to undergo the same traditional finishing processes like firing and glazing.

-Bio-Materials are very important from the medical point of view.
-The medical field has gained a lot from the 3D printing technology in terms of manufacturing the bones, prosthetic parts, customised sensors and devices (hearing devices), etc. But these are manufactured from the regular materials and one-off instances where complex materials are used and are successful.
-However, there is no diversity in the ‘biomaterial ink’.
-The acceptance for such materials is very limited and there has been no substantial development in this material.
+Biocompatible materials used in 3D printing are very important from the medical point of view.
+The medical field has gained a lot from the 3D printing technology in terms of manufacturing the bones, prosthetic parts, customised sensors and devices (hearing devices), etc. While most of these products are made from regular materials like PLA and ABs for external studies, and titanium for implants, researchers have also developed biocompatible materials.
+Companies like Formlabs, EnvisionTec, Carbon and more offer such materials that can be used for products that come in contact with the human body.

 How many times have you looked forward to having a breakfast in an early morning flight?
 I really doubt that, but now imagine having a customised breakfast; a 3D Printed breakfast as per your preference, now that would definitely cheer you up.
 This is the power of 3D printed technology in food industry.
 3D food printing is new and grabbed the attention of one and all.
 The materials are still in its developing stage but it is not long before we actually bring home a printer and print our food, rather than cook.

-Above were some of the major materials used in 3D Printing.
-The early machines only used plastic material and that too in a solid form, but now materials are specifically developed for the printers.
-Either the material is made compatible with the printer or the printer to the material, both go hand in hand.
-But research is helping develop new materials pretty often.
+Above were some of the popular materials used in 3D Printing.
+The early machines only used plastic material and that too in a solid form, but now materials are specifically developed for all the 3D printing technologies.
+Researchers are rapidly developing new materials for it applicability in 3D printing.
 The number and type of materials are adding up in the already long list of materials used for 3D printing.